copreus/valorant-agent-snatcher/README.md

 **Please consider leaving a star on this repository!**

-## Update Logs
-**Update 06/27/2024:** Fixed the Snatcher not locking agents.
+### Update: Fixed the Snatcher Not Locking Agents (06/27/2024)
 The headers for requests sent to Valorant have been updated to include `'X-Riot-ClientPlatform'` and `'X-Riot-ClientVersion'`.
 Without these, the requests would be blocked.

+## Update Logs
-**Update 07/27/2023:** Valorant has recently flagged a binary (executable file) of another known instalock tool, resulting in some users receiving a 2-week ban.
+**07/27/2023:** Valorant has recently flagged a binary (executable file) of another known instalock tool, resulting in some users receiving a 2-week ban.
 It's uncertain how long it will be before Valorant flags one of the compiled releases in this repository.

-**Update 08/25/2023:** Using the source version for a month, no bans yet. :D
+**08/25/2023:** Using the source version for a month, no bans yet. :D

-**TLDR: Use the compiled version in the Releases section at your own risk.
-Run from the source to avoid this complication.**
+**TLDR:** Use the compiled version in the Releases section at your own risk.
+Running from the source is recommended to avoid this complication.

 ## Usage
 <a href="#usage-instructions">Click here to scroll down to the usage instructions</a>

 ## Configuring `config.json`
 Simply type the agent name for each map.
-You are free to leave it blank.
+You're free to leave it blank.

-Here's an example `config.json`. **Don't forget to change your region and shard**.
+Here's an example `config.json`. **Remember to change your region and shard**.
 It's recommended to keep the `check_delay` at **1 second or more**.

 ```json
 {